misterzik/Angular-Bootstrap-SimpleSlider/README.md

-# FloWork
+# AngularJS + Health Api BoilerPlate

-Lightweight boilerplate with a taste of AngularJS 1.X, Javascript, HTML, and CSS.
+Lightweight boilerplate with a taste of AngularJS 1.X, Javascript, HTML5, and CSS3.

 ### Preview
 Index Page